 On St Helena white terns can be found in most places around the coastline, but inland as well in forest areas with tall trees.
 In fact, they will find you once you wander into their nesting zone.

-Finally, time of day.
+Finally, time of day for photographing white terns.
 Earlier or later is better for softer light and avoiding the harsher midday sun.

 The fairy tern is a delightful bird to encounter and photograph.
 It’s not too difficult; good luck.

 Did You Know? – Fun facts about white terns.

 They don’t build nests in trees; they lay eggs directly on a bare branch.
 Windy conditions are therefore not good!

 White tern chicks have special clawed feet for clinging onto the branches.